Search other topics…

 Conclusion

-By addressing the underlying behavioral and cognitive factors that perpetuate sleep difficulties, CBTI offers a sustainable solution that often surpasses the short-term benefits of medication alone.
-The structured, multi-component approach, typically delivered over several sessions, empowers individuals to regain control over their sleep and improve daytime functioning.
+By addressing the underlying behavioral and cognitive factors that perpetuate sleep difficulties, CBTI may offer a sustainable solution that often surpasses the short-term benefits of medication alone.
+The structured, multi-component approach, typically delivered over several sessions, has the potential to help individuals regain some control over their sleep and improve daytime functioning.

 References